 The issue of taxing remote sales falls under this committee's jurisdiction given its broad portfolio that includes matters of commerce and the Internet.
-To date, the committee has held a few hearings on the overall issue, but has yet to markup or even hold a hearing on remote sales tax legislation.
-For staff contacts of committee members, click here.
+To date, the committee has held a few hearings on the overall issue but has yet to markup or even hold a hearing on remote sales tax legislation.